-Intensives or a special format of individual or marriage counseling that we do with Samaritans Well that is shown great effectiveness.
-For an intensive, people may already be in counseling with us or they may want to begin with an intensive because of something that's been building up or because of something that is a recent crisis.
+Intensives are a special format of individual or marriage counseling that goes deeper than regular counseling.
+You may want to begin with an intensive because of something severe that's been building up or because of a recent crisis.

-We pray that God shows as the places that need the most attention, the first attention, in one section at a time, we get to a place of peace or breakthrough.
+We pray that God shows us the places that need the most attention, the first attention, in one section at a time, we get to a place of peace or breakthrough.
 Sometimes in these intensives, the most important thing is self-contempt.
-Self Contempt is when you have something in your life that you haven't fully accepted God's forgiveness, and you have it forgiven yourself.
+Self-contempt is when you have something in your life that you haven't fully accepted God's forgiveness, and you have forgiven yourself.
 There's a great verse in Galatians chapter 2, the last verse of that chapter.
 It says "I do not frustrate the grace of God, for if righteousness comes by the law, then Christ died in vain."
 This is such an important verse, and in all our counseling, but especially in intensives, we're going to drill down to anything that you hold against yourself.
 If you hold something against yourself, it means you're frustrating the grace of God.
 You're not excepting the grace of God.
-And that's one of the most important things in your life—to accept God's love and grace for you.
-We will help you repent of frustrating the grace of God by forgiving yourself, which means accepting God's forgiveness and getting to the place of Thanksgiving, that he has forgiven you.
+And that's one of the most important things in your life--to accept God's love and grace for you.
+We will help you repent of frustrating the grace of God by forgiving yourself, which means accepting God's forgiveness and getting to the place of Thanksgiving where He has forgiven you.
 This is absolutely a vital part of the healing process.

 Some of the other things we will work on during an intensive are: recurring patterns of behavior that continue to bring problems into a relationship or to an individual; relationship issues that have been there for an extended period of time; affairs and sexual integrity issues; extended depression and/or anxiety issues; and anything that we agree is causing a hindrance in your life that needs to be resolved.